WDGPH/immunization-charts/README.md

 - Public Health Unit-specific instructions for updating vaccination records or consultation on vaccination
 - Any other customizations that can enhance client experience or streamline vaccine record management operations

 This project currently supports charts that include any combination of CCEYA and ISPA-mandated vaccinations, in addition to HPV and Hepatitis B recommended vaccines.

 These diseases can be re-ordered to suit your application, through modifications in the parameters section in `make_charts.R`.
 Any diseases left off generated charts will be collapsed into the 'Other' diseases column.

+`vaccine_reference.xlsx` includes the specific vaccine values currently supported, and the diseases they immunize against for the purposes of indicator dots on the immunization history chart output.
+Create an issue or pull request to add more vaccines.

 An `output` subfolder should also be created for generated PDFs, and a leger of vaccines detected in the `Received Agents` in your data file(s).

+Note that immunization history for a single client can exceed a single page.
+For large mailing campaigns utilizing a envelope stuffing machine, you will need to separate these clients out from those with records that fit on a single page.

+### Testing
+`test.R` generates a data file with vaccination history for a single client, which can be used with `make_charts.R` with default parameters.
+This client receives every vaccine in `vaccine_reference.xlsx` (one per week).
+Running `test.R` will create `input` and `output` subdirectories, create the test data, and generate a PDF notice for the client.

 ## Contributing
-Fixes or additions to the `vaccine_references.xlsx`, dependency updates, documentation improvements, and additions of tests will enhance the usability and reliability of this project and are welcome contributions.
+Fixes or additions to the `vaccine_reference.xlsx`, dependency updates, documentation improvements, and additions of tests will enhance the usability and reliability of this project and are welcome contributions.